間眅埶AV

 間眅埶AV offers hybrid work arrangements which include remote working options.

-間眅埶AV conducted a "test and learn" over fall 2021 and now offers a formal hybrid work arrangement (HWA) program.
+間眅埶AV offers a formal hybrid work arrangement (HWA) program.
 HR Strategic Business Partners support leaders and teams to examine potential for hybrid work in their units, pilot and implement where feasible and align arrangements with 間眅埶AVs HWA program.
-Program effectiveness is to be assessed along the way to ensure it enables operational excellence, a collaborative workplace and campus community experience while bringing flexibility to the way we work.
+Program effectiveness is assessed to ensure it enables operational excellence, a collaborative workplace and campus community experience while bringing flexibility to the way we work.

 間眅埶AV's framework for hybrid work takes a principle-based approach to faculty and departmental decision-making.
-If hybrid work is determined to be an option for a department, team or role, employees can choose to opt in and work together with their manager and team to ensure arrangements align with operational needs and support our desired workplace culture.
+If hybrid work is determined to be an option for a department, team or role, employees can choose to opt-in and work together with their manager and team to ensure arrangements align with operational needs and supports our desired workplace culture.

 Learn more